mobile rating

 • Visitors above the age of 16 - $50

-• Ages from 5-16 - $10
+• Ages from (5-16) - $10

-• Children under the age of 5 – Free of cost.
+• Children under the age of 5 – Free of cost

 The Climate Of Ngorongoro According To The Seasons

 The afternoon temperatures are generally around 19 Celsius on the crater floor.
+The daytime temperatures are warmer compared to the dry season.

 Sunny cloudless skies are the norm in this season.
 The short rains typically arrive in October.
+The afternoon temperatures are generally around 23 Celsius on the crater floor.

 The temperatures can get very cold at night and it can be freezing on the crater rim.
+Nighttime temperatures are about 6 Celsius on the crater rim.

-Best Time for Safari in ngorongoro
+Best Time for Safari in Ngorongoro

-Wildlife In Ngorongoro Conservation Area is excellent throughout the year.
+Wildlife In the Ngorongoro Conservation Area is excellent throughout the year.
 The vegetation of the crater floor is the shortest in the dry season, which makes spotting wildlife much easier.
 But, the spectacular landscapes in the wet season (from November to May) are some of the best you’ll ever see.

 Comparison Of Both Seasons

+It is the Best Time to See Wildlife.
 Wildlife viewing is still excellent.

 Almost no rainfall, abundant sunshine, and clear blue skies.
+Fewer tourists and discounted prices for safaris and accommodations.

+Fewer mosquitoes, so the chances of contracting malaria are significantly low.
 The perfect time for birdwatching because of the presence of migratory birds.

+Morning and nighttime temperatures are very cold.
 Plenty of photographic opportunities – with lush surroundings and beautiful sunsets.

 Let’s see what safaris in every month of the Ngorongoro Conservation Area offer: